 - Interest interest payments for new borrowing is at a lower percentage than existing debt.
-In addition debt payments of borrowing facilitated through FCM and CMHC have the interest portion of their payment reduce annually as the principal portion goes up. - Principal principal payments for new borrowing for capital in 2020 & 2021. - Transfer to Climate Action Reserve addition of funding to Reserve to accommodate for future climate action project funding. - Transfer to Capital Reserves funding for information technology infrastructure and facility replacement.
+In addition debt payments of borrowing facilitated through FCM and CMHC have the interest portion of their payment reduce annually as the principal portion goes up. - Principal principal payments for new borrowing for capital in 2020 & 2021. - Transfer to Capital Reserves funding for information technology infrastructure and facility replacement.